chadepl/paper-multimodal-contour-depth/README.md

 ![figs 8 and 9 of the paper](fig-header.png)

-If you use our code in your publications please consider citing:
+If you use our code in your publications, please consider citing:
 ```
 @article{chavesdeplaza2024multimodaldepth,
-    title={Multi-Modal Contour Ensembles},
+    title={Depth for Multi-Modal Contour Ensembles},
     author={Chaves-de-Plaza, Nicolas and Molenaar, Mathijs and Mody, Prerak and Staring, Marius and van Egmond, Ren\'{e} and Eisemann, Elmar and Vilanova, Anna and Hildebrandt, Klaus},
     journal={TODO},
     year={2024},